 * The untapped power of hypothetical questions and role play in your language learning practice that you’re not using – but should be!

 * Olly’s take on using mnemonics for individual words and when you should be focusing on them instead of entire phrases.
+In fact, you should be encountering them inside entire stories.
+Here’s an example from Olly from his Spanish Short Story collection:

 * Textbook tactics for shopping and getting the most out of every resource you buy.